Lemoncode/react-lab-sessions/day-2/07-list-componentize/Readme.md

-# 06 Rest api
+# 07 Componetize

-In this example we are going to consume data from a remote rest api.
-We will get from a remote rest-api a list containing hotel informatin.
+In this examnple we are going to display an hotel list, we will create viemodels plus mock data to isolate us from having to access a rest api, and we are going to componentize the solution.

 We will take a startup point sample _/day-2/06-global-data_.